Key takeaways

 What is Aleve?

 Aleve is a brand-name drug that contains naproxen sodium.
 It is available in tablet, caplet, and gelcap form.
-The usual dosage is 220 mg every eight to 12 hours.
-Aleve is available over the counter as a commonly used NSAID for fever and pain relief.
+The usual dosage is 220 mg every eight to twelve hours.
+Aleve is available as an over-the-counter medication and is a commonly used NSAID for fever and pain relief.
 The active ingredient naproxen is available in prescription strengths for more severe pain.

 What is ibuprofen?